martinlutter/class-proxy/README.md

 The caching is done in memory and the results are stored in an array indexed by the given method and its hashed parameters.
 The generated classes are dumped into the cache folder, autoloaded, and registered in the DI container.
 Then they are injected **only** into places marked by the Cache attribute (the original service still exists) and the service is shared.
 So the result can be cached in one place, then accessible from elsewhere.

-It's meant for simple use cases, for methods without big/complex parameters or results.
-Remember that the results are stored in memory, so the memory will be allocated until the request ends.

 ## Development
 Using https://github.com/dunglas/symfony-docker